Duugu/wow_menu/readme ENGLISH.txt

 RELEASE NOTES

 Release notes:
+	4.0
+		- You now can create and select up to 50 characters per server
+		- Newly created characters are not selected as default.
+After character creation the first character is selected.
+You need to select the new character to login with that character.
+		- On login, server change, switching to login mode, etc. the script will always select the first character in your list.
+No matter what character was selected previously.
 	3.14
 		- Better detection and auto accepting the Outdated Addons warning to load outdated addons.
 	3.13